gridaphobe/research-exam/slides.md

 # Providing Inputs by Enumeration

-**Small-scope hypothesis**: if a counterexample exists, a "small" counterexample probably exists too
+**Small-scope hypothesis**: if a bug exists, a "small" input will probably trigger it

 - TestEra (2001), Korat (2004), SmallCheck (2008)